4prasid/Classical-and-Variational-Monte-Carlo/README.md

-# Classical-and-Variational-Monte-Carlo
+# Classical-and-Variational-Monte-Carlo (CMC and VMC)

 Author - Prasid

-# Classical and Variational Monte Carlo
+# Project Overview
-This project explores the application of Classical and Variational Monte Carlo (VMC) methods to various physical systems.
-It provides implementations and examples of these powerful simulation techniques.
+This repository showcases simple, instructive implementations of Classical Monte Carlo (CMC) and Variational Monte Carlo (VMC) methods applied to physics problems.
+The examples highlight key concepts such as random sampling, Metropolis–Hastings algorithms, and statistical estimation.

+The included code demonstrates:

+- Applications in classical statistical mechanics (e.g., Ising-like systems).

+- Quantum ground-state estimation using the variational principle.

+These implementations aim to provide clear, educational insight into core Monte Carlo techniques and their use in both classical and quantum contexts

 # Description
 The goal of this repository is to demonstrate the core principles and practical applications of Monte Carlo methods in physics.
 The project is divided into two main parts: